pat357/My-Charging-Controller/README.md

 ### Release Notes

-##### 1.4.1
+##### 1.4.2

 * Hi users,
-* This is a small bug fix release, which is aimed to fix some little, but very serious bugs, so changelog reads as
+* This is another lil bug fix release, which is to fix a very serious bug, which makes auto switch non-functional, thanks to @pat357 for pointing the buggy thing out and providing a quick fix
-* --> Fix mod_dir not being set by the service
-  --> Fix unwanted reboots while installing
-  --> Fix installations for Pixel 2 XL
-  --> Fix switch not being written
-* And the last twos are thankfull contributions from @chuckr2